nus-cs2103-AY2223S2/tp/docs/team/hingen.md

 #### User and Developer Guide

-- **Add Command Documentation**
+- **Add and Edit Command Documentation**
-  - Update the UG "Command Manual" section, "Add" subsection to describe how the `add` command is to be used
+  - Update the UG documentation for the `add` and `edit` commands
-  - Updated the DG "Implementation" section, "Add module, lecture, and video feature" subsection to describe the implementation details of the `add` command
-  - Update the DG user stories, use cases, and manual testing instructions for the `add` command
+  - Update the DG "Implementation" section for the `add` and `edit` commands
-- **Edit Command Documentation**
-  - Update the UG "Command Manual" section, "Edit" subsection to describe how the `edit` command is to be used
-  - Updated the DG "Implementation" section, "Edit module, lecture, and video feature" subsection to describe the implementation details of the `edit` command
-  - Update the DG user stories, use cases, and manual testing instructions for the `edit` command
+  - Update the DG user stories, use cases, and manual testing instructions for the `add` and `edit` commands
 - **UG Design**
   - Update "Design" section, "Architecture" subsection class diagram and information
   - Update "Design" section, "Model" subsection class diagram